ksahlin/BESST/README.md

 ------------------

 ####  What parameters should I call BESST with?
 BESST is designed to infer as much as possible from data.
-If this is your first time running BESST, it is highly reccomended to only run BESST as
+If this is your first time running BESST, it is highly reccomended to run BESST with as few parameters set as possible, i.e.,

 ```sh
 runBESST -c /path/to/contigfile.fa -f /path/to/file1.bam /path/to/file2.bam ... -o /path/to/output --orientation {fr/rf}
 ```
 For more details, see section "INPUT" further down.
-BESST will then infer ar much as possible from data and print everything to "/path/to/output/BESST_output/Statistics.txt".
+BESST will then infer as much as possible from data and print inferred parameters and more to "/path/to/output/BESST_output/Statistics.txt".
 This file is useful for debugging.

 ####  What aligner should I use?
 BESST requires only a sorted and indexed BAM file -- your favourite aligner can be used.
 However, we have had the best experience with BWA-mem using default parameters on most data used in our evaluations.